Bethpage State Park: Golf

 The park has five eighteen-hole golf courses, named (in increasing order of difficulty) the Yellow, Green, Blue, Red, and Black Courses.
 In 2002 the Black Course became the first publicly owned and operated course to host the U.S. Open.
 The tournament was won by Tiger Woods, being the only golfer to score under par for the tournament.
 The Tournament was seen as one of the most difficult and exciting U.S. Opens in history, breaking attendance records and creating a boisterous atmosphere for the U.S. Open.
 Bethpage Black also hosted the 2009 U.S. Open, which was won by Lucas Glover.

 Prior to 2002, all U.S. Opens had been staged at private golf or country clubs or at privately owned resorts that, while open to the public, were very expensive for the public to play, with greens fees of several hundred dollars per round.
 The USGA's choice of Bethpage was seen as an egalitarian move; as of 2010, Bethpage Black's weekend price for 18 holes was $75 for New York State residents, and $150 for non-residents.
 There are a number of ways for golfers to secure a round on the always popular Black Course.
 To register for a tee time, guests must have their driver's license on file with the park's reservation system.
-Note that New York residents can reserve a tee time seven days in advance, while out-of-state residents can only reserve tee times starting at 7:00 pm Eastern Time two days before the intended date of play.
+Note that New York residents can reserve a tee time seven days in advance, while out-of-state residents can only reserve tee times starting at 7:00 pm Eastern Time five days before the intended date of play.
 Walk-ups are also accepted.
 Commonly, golfers wait in line in the parking lot overnight to secure walk-up tee times.

 The logo for the entire golf complex is a profile of a boy caddie carrying a golf bag with two golf clubs sticking up from it.
 It is based on the images carved into the black exterior window shutters on its clubhouse.